You Have To Try These….Essential British Beers for International Beer Day

-We’ve picked the Peckham IPA as its a great example of really tasty beer that holds the higher alcohol content.
-Its an American Style IPA that uses Columbus, Chinook, Summit and Citra hops to provide the spice, citrus and tangerine characteristics.
+We’ve picked the Peckham IPA as it’s a great example of really tasty beer, that holds a higher alcohol content.
+It’s an American Style IPA that uses Columbus, Chinook, Summit and Citra hops to provide spice, citrus and tangerine characteristics.

 Check Out Brick Brewery

-So to the beer, well Bleeding Heart Numbskulls is unique.
-A range of sour beers (these are very popular in Europe) the profile changes with the seasons keeping the beer unique and interesting.
-The beers vary in profile and colour from batch to batch but have the distinctive sour flavour that runs through all of them.
+So to the beer… well, Bleeding Heart Numbskulls is unique.
+A range of sour beers, these are very popular in Europe, the profile changes with the seasons – keeping the beer unique and interesting.
+The beers vary in profile and colour from batch to batch, but a distinctive sour flavour runs through all of them.
+A must try!

 Check Out Tap Social Brewery

 An old classic on the British craft beer scene is Beavertown’s Neck Oil.
-Beavertown have been doing the rounds since 2011 and they have built a cult following across there heartland London and beyond.
+Beavertown have been doing the rounds since 2011, and they have built a cult following across their heartland in London, and beyond.

-Neck Oil is a super easy drinking Session IPA that uses masses of hop additions during the whirlpool and a huge dose of dry hops make this a brilliantly ‘easy’ IPA.
-Its a great beer and one that is permanently stocked in the office fridge.
+Neck Oil is a super easy-drinking Session IPA that uses masses of hop additions during the whirlpool.
+In addition, a huge dose of dry hops make this a brilliantly ‘easy’ IPA.
+It’s a great beer and one that is permanently stocked in the office fridge.

 Check Out Beavertown Brewery

-Hailing from Leeds, the Northern Monk Brew Co are crafting some seriously great beers.
-Established since 2014 they have gathered momentum and a great range of bevvies.
+Hailing from Leeds, the Northern Monk Brew Co. are crafting some seriously great beers.
+Established in 2014, they have since gathered momentum and developed a great range of bevvies.